AgnostiqHQ/covalent/doc/source/getting_started/quickstart/advanced/svm_classification/index.rst

 We now create the cross validation electron that would be by far the most compute intensive operation of our workflow.
 To this end we offload this electron to AWS using our Batch executor created earlier (``awsbatch``).
-We also point out that since the executor will be executed using the AWS Batch service as a container, we need to ensure that all Python packages that this electron needs are installed and available to it during runtime.
-To accomplish this, we use the ``DepsPip`` electron dependency to install ``scikit-learn`` in the tasks runtime environment on AWS Batch.
+We also point out that since the executor will be executed inside a container on the AWS Batch service, we need to ensure that all Python packages that this electron needs are installed and available to it during runtime.
+To accomplish this, we again use the ``DepsPip`` electron dependency to install ``scikit-learn`` in the tasks runtime environment on AWS Batch.
 With these additions, the ``cross_validation`` electron is the following

 .. code:: python